UPCOMING EVENTS

 THANK YOU TO OUR HOST

-Join the CWBA for an engaging lunchtime panel featuring five dynamic attorneys who are in the first five years of their legal careers.
+Join the CWBA and CU Women's Law Caucus for an engaging lunchtime panel featuring five dynamic attorneys who are in the first five years of their legal careers.
 Panelists will share insights about their career paths, the challenges and opportunities of transitioning from law school to practice, and the lessons they’ve learned along the way.
 This is a great opportunity for law students and new attorneys to hear real-world perspectives, ask questions, and start building connections within Colorado’s legal community.

-Free for CWBA members who are law students, new law school graduates, and attorneys who have been practicing law for five years or less. $5 fee for non-members.
+Free for CWBA members who are law students, new law school graduates, and attorneys who have been practicing law for five years or less.
 Registration includes lunch.

 Panelists: